neulab/explainaboard_web/README.md

    - Run `npm run gen-api-code` to generate code for api layer (both server and client).
      Please remember to run this whenever OpenAPI definition changes.
-     - We assume your computer already has `wget` command installed.
-If not found, please install by:
-       - for `wget`
-         - MacOS Users: `brew install wget`
-         - Ubuntu Users: `sudo apt-get install wget`

 4. Setup dev environment for the frontend
    1. Install project dependencies `npm install`